giga-dev/newman/docs/wishlist.md

 * Add ability to remove a single build/suite/job etc

 ####Server
 * Test timeout in the server - if a test was taken by an agent, and it did not finish in a specified time, add the test back to the list of tests that should run (The process might have been killed, or something similar)
+* Allow an agent to request a specific job